SeanAverS/Guitar-Website-/README.md

 # Guitar Website

 A Website that reviews the guitars I own.
-I wanted to showcase how I would format and present info on a website; That is something that is minimal, easy to navigate, and gets straight to the point of the Website itself.
+I wanted to showcase how I would format and present info on a website; That is something that is minimal, easy to navigate, and gets straight to the point.

 What I learned